 Return value

-The function returns a new string containing the extracted leftmost characters.
+A new string containing the extracted leftmost characters.

 Example